Guide Likely

 Several community-dreamed features remain unconfirmed:

-• Deep customization — Leaks suggest a tuning system far more advanced than GTA V. Mechanical mods, cosmetics, detailed paint jobs.
-Every gearhead’s dream.
+• Deep customization: leaks suggest a tuning system far more advanced than GTA V. Mechanical mods, cosmetics, detailed paint jobs.

-• Electric vehicles — Tesla-inspired models in a modern setting?
-It would make sense.
-Imagine the silent acceleration for discreet getaways.
+• Electric vehicles: Tesla-inspired models in a modern setting would fit the era.
+Silent acceleration has obvious appeal for certain mission types.

-• Mechanical degradation — A breakdown and wear system.
-No more indestructible cars that still drive after fifteen barrel rolls?
+• Mechanical degradation: a breakdown and wear system.
+No more cars that still drive cleanly after fifteen barrel rolls.

-• Public transportation — Buses, trams, metro.
-Sorely missing from GTA V, and it would add a massive layer of immersion.
+• Public transportation: buses, trams, metro.
+Largely absent from GTA V, and it would add a significant layer of immersion.

-• Amphibious vehicles — Road to water in an instant.
-Leonida’s swamps would be the perfect playground.
+• Amphibious vehicles: road to water in an instant.
+Leonida’s swamps would be the obvious playground.

-GTA 6 is shaping up to be the Rockstar game with the most ambitious, diverse, and polished vehicle roster of all time.
-Between Vice City’s streets, the Grassrivers bayous, the Keys’ waters, and Leonida’s skies, every vehicle type will have its ideal playground.
-And if the driving physics are as good as the trailers suggest, we might be looking at the best driving system ever seen in an open-world game.
+GTA 6 is shaping up to have the most ambitious and diverse vehicle roster in Rockstar’s catalog.
+Between Vice City’s streets, the Grassrivers bayous, the Keys’ waters, and Leonida’s skies, every vehicle type will have its natural environment.
+If the driving physics hold up to what the trailers suggest, it could represent the most refined open-world driving system the studio has produced.

 Share